 - Make use of professors' office hours,

-- Old exam registry at the USSU Help Centre.
+- Old exam registry at the USSU Help Centre, and

-- Online class notes or become buddies with a fellow classmate to trade notes with or to phone when you have a question.
+- Become buddies with a fellow classmate to trade notes with or to phone when you have a question.

-- Use a calendar and use it.
+- Get a calendar and use it.
 It can be a paper calendar that you carry with you or post on the wall.
 It can be a digital calendar on your phone.
-No matter what kind it is make sure you have one.
+No matter what kind it is make sure you have one and regularly use it.